Cryyo1/Chebychev-moments/README.md

 - PT Yap, P Raveendran, and SH Ong.
 Chebyshev moments as a new set of moments for image reconstruction.
 In IJCNN’01.
  International Joint Conference on Neural Networks.
 Proceedings (Cat.
 No.01CH37222), volume 4, pages 2856–2860.
 IEEE, 2001.
 - R Mukundan, SH Ong, and PA Lee.
-Discrete orthognal moment features using chebyshev polynomials.
+Discrete orthognal moment features using chebyshev polynomials, 2000.
-2000.